ivelius/RestaurantReservations2/README.md

 But there are more , written in different languages and technologies ...

 ## Bonus task (search functionality)
 Due to time constraints I am not implementing this feature.
 However if I would , I would start from something rather simple like this [stack overflow post describes](https://stackoverflow.com/questions/30398247/how-to-filter-a-recyclerview-with-a-searchview).
 A few years back I have implemented my own search functionality completely from scratch using material design (when there was no support for material design yet).
 You can check it out in [Home24 application](https://play.google.com/store/apps/details?id=com.home24.android&hl=de) which is mostly written by me.
-Unfortunately I cannot share the code with you due to property reasons.
+Unfortunately I cannot share the code with you due to legal reasons.

 ## UI